 This Kyrgyz Project continues to provide lessons which stem from its design, implementation, and outcomes:

-Lessons from this grant will be posted as they become available.
-However, the design of this grant benefits from lessons learned from DPI’s previous work on the importance of working within existing structures rather than creating new ones, and ensuring that project activities translate into tangible action plans and policies.
+The The original design of this grant benefitted from lessons learned from DPI’s previous work on the importance of working within existing structures rather than creating new ones, and ensuring that project activities translate into tangible action plans and policies.

 - Open budget hearings are an effective tool for self-governance, however, the concept of the open hearing may not be enshrined in local practice.
 Open hearings should be established procedurally and defined to include both local governments and citizens.

 - Installment of open hearings and other social accountability tools may be tackled at both the local and national level, as national actors are responsible for policy in the local spheres of most GPSA operations.